St John's Place

-St John's Place (formerly known as Kirkside) is an ancient street in the city of Perth, Scotland, located a short distance southeast of the city centre.
-Today it runs for about 500 ft between King Edward Street to the west and St John Street to the east; it is now markedly smaller than when it was originally laid out, due to the construction of both Perth City Hall in 1914 and of St John's Shopping Centre in 1987, both in King Edward Street at the western end.
-The latter construction also saw the loss of the short-lived St John's Square, which was created in the 1960s.
-There is also a South St John Street, while North St John Street (formerly College Yard) existed in the early 20th century.
+St John's Place (formerly part of Kirkside) is an ancient street in the city of Perth, Scotland, located a short distance southeast of the city centre.
+Today it runs for about 500 ft between King Edward Street to the west and St John Street to the east; it is now markedly longer than when it was originally laid out, due to the construction of Perth City Hall in 1914.
+Construction of St John's Shopping Centre in 1987 saw the loss of the short-lived St John's Square, which was created in the 1960s on the opposite side of King Edward Street.
+There is also a South St John's Place, while North St John's Place (formerly College Yard) existed in the early 20th century.

 The street was established in at least the 12th century, prior to being given its current name, which is derived from St John's Kirk.
 The church, which stands at the junction of St John's Place and St John Street, is a Category A listed structure.
 It was completed around 1448, replacing another church dating to 1126.

 Antique dealers Thomas Love & Sons (1869–2009) occupied 12–19 St John’s Place between the late 19th century and 1960.
 In 1898, it connected its two warehouses with an overbridge.